Economy of London: Professional services

 London is a leading global centre for professional services.
 Many different types of professional service providers are located in the city including the big four accountants and major management consulting firms.
 London is the headquarters for four of the world's six largest law firms and is a leading international centre for legal services.

 Media

-Media companies are concentrated in London and the media distribution industry is London's second most competitive sector.
-The BBC is a key employer, other broadcasters also have headquarters around the city.
-Many national newspapers are edited in London, having traditionally been associated with Fleet Street in the City, they are now dispersed across the capital.
+Media companies are concentrated in London, and the media distribution industry is London's second most competitive sector.
+The BBC is a key employer, and other broadcasters also have headquarters around the city.
+Many national newspapers are edited in London: historically in Fleet Street in the City, but now dispersed across the capital.
 Soho is the centre of London's post-production industry.
-Hollywood's links with the United Kingdom are centred on London, which contributes billions to the economy.
+Hollywood's links with the United Kingdom are centred on London, and contribute billions to the economy.

 Tourism

 Tourism is one of London's prime industries.
 London is the most visited city in the world by international tourists with 18.8 million international visitors forecast in 2015, ahead of Bangkok (18.2 million) and Paris (16.1 million).
 Within the UK, London is home to the ten most-visited tourist attractions.
 Tourism employed the equivalent of 350,000 full-time workers in London in 2003, whilst annual expenditure by tourists is around £15bn.